-Reverse polarity and improper grounding of the vehicle can cause personal injury or death be used is designed to mate with the prongs of the power cord plug, the electrical connection can be expected to carry rated load.
+Reverse polarity and improper grounding of the vehicle can cause personal injury or death.

-The power cord is designed to ground the electrical system through the receptacle.
-It is also designed to carry the amperage output of most campround outlets.
-If the electrical receptacle to
+The three-prong power cord is designed to ground the electrical system through the receptacle.
+It is also designed to carry the amperage output of most campground outlets.
+If the electrical receptacle to be used is designed to mate with the three prongs on the power cord plug, the electrical connection can be expected to carry rated load.